sparkflows/sparkflows-docs/docs/index.rst

-Getting Started with Fire Insights
+Getting Started with Sparkflows
 ===============================

-Fire Insights makes it incredibly fast and easy to do Self-Serve Data Preparation and Advanced Analytics.
-With the power of Fire Insights at your hands, seamlessly find value from your data and scale to Petabytes of data.
+Sparkflows makes it incredibly fast and easy to do Self-Serve Data Preparation and Advanced Analytics.
+With the power of Sparkflows at your hands, seamlessly find value from your data and scale to Petabytes of data.

 Install on the cloud, on-premise or even on your laptop.
-Fire Insights seamlessly integrates with the most complex of Enterprise Environments.
+Sparkflows seamlessly integrates with the most complex of Enterprise Environments.

-This documentation provides how-to guidance and reference information for data analysts, data scientists, and data engineers working on the Fire Insights Product.
+This documentation provides how-to guidance and reference information for data analysts, data scientists, and data engineers working on the Sparkflows Product.
 Teams can easily collaborate with each other.

-Fire Insights provides the following features:
+Sparkflows provides the following features:

 * Connect to various data source
 * Perform ETL and Data Preparation